elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/comparisons-operators.md

 ---

-### When comparing values of different types, does JavaScript converts the values to numbers?
+### When comparing values of different types, does JavaScript convert the values to numbers?

 <details>
   <summary><strong>View Answer:</strong></summary>